River Isbourne: Catchment

 The Isbourne catchment covers an area of 95 km2 and lies between the Badsey Brook to the east, the Merry Brook and Carrant Brook to the west with the Cotswolds to the south.
 It has an average annual rainfall of 704 mm, which is somewhat drier than the average for England at 828 mm.

-Land use in the catchment is predominantly rural, with 80 percent made up from a mixture of arable, horticulture and pasture; the remainder being woodland, with a minor fraction of urbanised area of less than 2 percent.
+Land use in the catchment is predominantly rural, with 80 per cent made up from a mixture of arable, horticulture and pasture; the remainder being woodland, with a minor fraction of urbanised area of less than 2 per cent.

 In terms of geology, apart from the headwaters which are underlain by the Cotswold limestone, the majority of catchment is Lias clay.
 This impermeable clay means that Isbourne can become responsive in terms of runoff to heavy rainfall events.

 Flooding

 The Isbourne has a history of flooding along its course, especially in Sedgeberrow, the most recent occasion being in summer 2007.